What is cyber security and safety? Things you need to know

 Malware

-This is a general term for malicious software that hackers use to get unauthorised access to your computer and steal personal details or sensitive information.
+This is a general term for malicious software that hackers use to get unauthorised access to your computer and steal personal information.
+It’s often hidden in suspicious downloads, ads, popups or phishing emails and messages.
+Viruses and ransomware are common types of malware.

 Identity theft

-When any unauthorised person has access to your personal information, they can use it to create fake identity documents or apply for real ones, or they may take loans out or make expensive purchases online in your name.
+When any unauthorised person has access to your personal information, they can use it to impersonate you.
+They can create fake identity documents and take out loans or make expensive purchases under your name.
+It can happen through hacking or even by someone you know who has access to your accounts.

 Hacking and data breaches

-1. Be sceptical of any unexpected incoming communication, no matter if it appears to be from a company you use and trust, and regardless of whether it is an email, text message, or phone call.
+- Be cautious of any unexpected incoming communication, no matter if it appears to be from a company you use and trust, and regardless of whether it is an email, text message, or phone call.
 If in doubt, double-check by reaching out to a company using contact details from their official website.

-2. Use strong passwords.
+- Use strong passwords.
 Consider making your passwords a phrase that is unique to you.
-Typing a few words is easier and can be more secure than most traditional passwords.
 Use a password manager to generate passwords and help keep them secure.
 Many security software packages, like Telstra Device Security, include a password manager.

-3. Say yes to multi-factor authentication whenever it is available.
-Many online services offer multi-factor authentication, it's an extra level of security that needs multiple pieces of proof to log you in - so when a website asks you to enable multi-factor authentication, you should seriously consider it.
+- Enable multi-factor authentication whenever it is available.
+It's an extra level of security that needs multiple pieces of proof to log you in.
 To help keep your Telstra account secure, you can enable two-step verification, which is a type of multi-factor authentication.

-4. Apply the latest updates.
-Protect your devices by making sure the latest iOS, MacOS, Android or Windows updates are applied.
-Many modern devices will automatically check for updates and apply them, and do the same for apps downloaded from official app stores.
+- Keep your devices and apps updated.
+Make sure the latest iOS, MacOS, Android or Windows updates are applied.
+Most modern devices and apps will automatically check for updates and apply them.

-6. Limit what you share online.
-Set your social media accounts to private and limit the amount of personal information you share online like your birthday, address, or photos that identify your children’s school.
+- Limit what you share online.
+Set your social media accounts to private and limit the amount of personal information you share online like your birthday, address or photos that identify your children’s school.

-8. Use secure Wi-Fi.
-Be careful about sending and receiving confidential information across a public Wi-Fi networks - it's easier for hackers to intercept it.
-You can turn any public hotspot into secure Wi-Fi with Telstra Device Security.
+- Use secure Wi-Fi.
+Be careful about sending and receiving confidential information over public Wi-Fi networks - it's easier for hackers to intercept it.
+You can turn any public hotspot into secure Wi-Fi with Telstra Device Security

 When things go wrong, follow these tips to recover and get help: